 Although there will be no direct financial costs to students their acceptance will have conditions:

 -Students will be expected to remain a positive and engaged member of the community and to maintain a strong work ethic.

 -Students will be expected to contribute 4 hrs/week to the maintenance of the Global Citizenship Academy.
 This can take the form of cooking, assisting on the farm, landscaping, building, or cleaning.
 This is designed to promote group work, community cohesion, and networking.

 -Throughout the year, students will be challenged to fundraise 10% (~$4,500) of the tuition costs of a future student.
 Once the incoming class has been selected, these two students will be put in contact and the older student will help prepare and guide the incoming student.
-This practice is designed for students to build solidarity across cohorts and to tangibly experience the value of ‘paying it forward’.
+This practice is designed for students to build solidarity across cohorts, to gain experience fundraising, and to tangibly experience the value of ‘paying it forward’.

 Although the Global Citizenship Academy has been desinged as a powerful financial instrument capable of independently funding additional learning centers it will first require seed money to cover its startup costs and initial operational expenses.
 These critical investments will be realized through the consolidated efforts of our Founders and various granting bodies.

 However, once established the GCA will increase its financial independence yearly and aims to acheive full financial independence within its first ten years.

 We hope to open our doors by September 2024; however, this is contingent on funding :)

 The Global Citizenship Academy is intended for accomplished students leaders (ie. high academic achievement, exemplary communication skills, self-determination, leadership, a history of service to others) and aims to divide its enrollment equally between the developed and developing world.